My name is Darren & I am your Excellent Local Manual Guildford Driving Instructor with Excellent a 5* Reviews.

 Let my Success Speak for itself, please see how good I am by reading all my Reviews from all my Passed Pupils Please Click Here

-I teach in & around Guildford & I Offer Excellent Value for Money + all of my Driving Lessons in Guildford are of the Highest Standard.
+I teach in Guildford & I offer you Excellent Value for Money + all of my Driving Lessons in Guildford are of the Highest Standard.

-Whether you are a Beginner, Novice, Experienced Driver or you might have failed a pervious Driving Test & need just need a little Help?
+Whether you are a Beginner, Novice, Experienced Driver, or you have failed a previous Driving Test & need just need a little Help?

-Please Contact me today with any Questions!
-Phone Number: 07515 730070 or my Email Address: firstname.lastname@example.org No Question is too small.
+Please contact me with any questions!
+Phone Number: 07515 730070 or my Email Address: email@example.com No Question is too small.

 Please remember to take the right things to the driving test.
 Imagine you’ve been preparing for months, the big day has finally arrived and you get to the driving test center only to realise you’ve left your driving licence at home.
 Over 4,500 driving tests didn’t go ahead between April and March because people either didn’t take the right documents with them or took an unsuitable car.
 Not only will your dreams of being able to drive later that day be dashed, but you’ll also have to wait again for another driving test.
 Make sure you’ve checked the list of what to take with you and that you’ve got everything with you on the day.
 If your examiner sees more than 15 driving faults during your driving test or one serious or dangerous fault, you’ll fail your driving test.
 If you fail, you’ll be sent by email a driving test report showing the faults you made, and your examiner will also explain to you why you haven’t passed.
 Although you’ll probably feel disappointed, listen carefully to the feedback because it will help you get things right next time.
-You can’t retake your driving test for at least 10 days, so make the most of this time: talk to your driving instructor about what you need to work on and get as much practice as you can.
+You can’t retake your driving test for at least 10 days, so make the most of this time.

 When you pass well done!
 You can now get your provisional licence changed to a full licence.
 Your examiner will usually send your details to the DVLA so an upgraded licence can be sent straight to you by post.
 For more details about how to claim your driving test pass, see GOV.UK.
 Your examiner will give you feedback on your driving test.
-Remember to listen carefully to this: just because you passed your test, it doesn’t mean you drove perfectly!
+Remember to listen carefully to this.

 There are 5 parts to the driving test: